sudheerapte/popcornserver/ddoc/executor-commands.rst

 create a handler named ``tab-change`` in response to a user click event.

-When a handler executes, it probably modifies the state; the ``PROPAGATE`` and ``RENDER`` reserved procedures are immediately executed after the handler, so that the page can be updated.
+When a handler executes, it usually either emits back-end application commands or modifies the state, or both; the ``RENDER`` reserved procedure is immediately executed after the handler, so that the UI state and the DOM page can be updated.

 Blocks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^